SAINT BOTOLPH NEIGHBORHOOD ASSOCIATION

 Picture

 Hurrah!
-As announced at the recent neighborhood meeting, the transportation department have neighborhood projects on the schedule:
+As announced at the annual neighborhood meeting in April, the transportation department has started on neighborhood projects on the schedule:

 CROSSWALK UPGRADES